Despite dedicated initiatives aimed at getting more women into STEM, there are actually fewer working for the tech giant than last year

 While the lay-offs may have muddied the water, improvements can be detected elsewhere in the Microsoft workforce.

-Women now make up 27.7% of the senior leadership team – the highest it has ever been.
+Women now make up 27.7 per cent of the senior leadership team – the highest it has ever been.